This post is a work in progress, as I’ll keep watching new horror films for as long as I live, most likely.

 Then there are movies like The Conjuring (1+2), Annabelle and Lights Out.
 Sinister would be on this list, had it not been for the soundtrack (composed by Christopher Young).
 Sinister 2, however, is.
 So is Insidious 3, The Witch, and Blair Witch (not to be confused with The Blair Witch Project).
 They are not on my list either.
 Why?

 All of these flicks score a decent amount of votes on e.g. IMDB, but in my point of view, they s.u.c.k because they had so much potential, but then they went and wasted it.
 So sad.
+If I ever find the time, I’ll elaborate my point of view.
+Chances are, I’ll spend what little spare time I have, reviewing movies on my list below.

 Done with the talking.
 Let’s move on to the list:

 Triangle “The story revolves around the passengers of a yachting trip in the Atlantic Ocean who, when struck by mysterious weather conditions, jump to another ship only to experience greater havoc on the open seas.”
-(Text: http://www.imdb.com)
+(Source: http://www.imdb.com)

 The Dark “In mourning over the tragic drowning of their daughter Sarah, James and Adèle are visited by Ebrill, a young girl who claims she died 60 years ago – and bears a startling resemblance to Sarah.”
-(Text: http://www.imdb.com)
+(Source: http://www.imdb.com)

-Darkness – “A teenage girl moves into a remote countryside house with her family, only to discover that their gloomy new home has a horrifying past that threatens to destroy the family.” (text: http://www.imdb.com)
+Darkness – “A teenage girl moves into a remote countryside house with her family, only to discover that their gloomy new home has a horrifying past that threatens to destroy the family.”
+(Source: http://www.imdb.com)

 The Babadook “A single mother, plagued by the violent death of her husband, battles with her son’s fear of a monster lurking in the house, but soon discovers a sinister presence all around her.”
-(Text: http://www.imdb.com)
+(Source: http://www.imdb.com)

 Alien “After a space merchant vessel perceives an unknown transmission as a distress call, its landing on the source moon finds one of the crew attacked by a mysterious life-form, and they soon realize that its life cycle has merely begun.”
-(Text: http://www.imdb.com)
+(Source: http://www.imdb.com)

 Jacob’s Ladder “Mourning his dead child, a haunted Vietnam War veteran attempts to discover his past while suffering from a severe case of dissociation.
 To do so, he must decipher reality and life from his own dreams, delusion, and perception of death.”
-(Text: http://www.imdb.com)
+(Source: http://www.imdb.com)

-The Devil’s Backbone “After Carlos – a 12-year-old whose father has died in the Spanish Civil War – arrives at an ominous boys’ orphanage, he discovers the school is haunted and has many dark secrets that he must uncover. ” (Text: http://www.imdb.com)
+The Devil’s Backbone “After Carlos – a 12-year-old whose father has died in the Spanish Civil War – arrives at an ominous boys’ orphanage, he discovers the school is haunted and has many dark secrets that he must uncover. ” (Source: http://www.imdb.com)

 The Orphanage “A woman brings her family back to her childhood home, which used to be an orphanage for handicapped children.
 Before long, her son starts to communicate with an invisible new friend.”
-(Text: http://www.imdb.com)
+(Source: http://www.imdb.com)

 A Nightmare on Elm Street “Several people are hunted by a cruel serial killer who kills his victims in their dreams.
 While the survivors are trying to find the reason for being chosen, the murderer won’t lose any chance to kill them as soon as they fall asleep.”
-(Text: http://www.imdb.com)
+(Source: http://www.imdb.com)

 The Shining “A family heads to an isolated hotel for the winter where an evil and spiritual presence influences the father into violence, while his psychic son sees horrific forebodings from the past and of the future.”
-(Text: http://www.imdb.com)
+(Source: http://www.imdb.com)

 Sinister “Washed-up true-crime writer Ellison Oswalt finds a box of super 8 home movies that suggest the murder he is currently researching is the work of a serial killer whose work dates back to the 1960s.”
-(Text: http://www.imdb.com)
+(Source: http://www.imdb.com)

 (This movie is on my list, not for the plot, which is somewhat silly, but for the soundtrack)

 As Above, So Below “When a team of explorers ventures into the catacombs that lie beneath the streets of Paris, they uncover the dark secret that lies within this city of the dead.”
-(Text: http://www.imdb.com)
+(Source: http://www.imdb.com)

 A Cure for Wellness “An ambitious young executive is sent to retrieve his company’s CEO from an idyllic but mysterious “wellness center” at a remote location in the Swiss Alps, but soon suspects that the spa’s treatments are not what they seem.”
-(Text: http://www.imdb.com)
+(Source: http://www.imdb.com)

 The Butterfly Effect “Evan Treborn suffers blackouts during significant events of his life.
 As he grows up, he finds a way to remember these lost memories and a supernatural way to alter his life by reading his journal.”
-(Text: http://www.imdb.com)
+(Source: http://www.imdb.com)

 The Cell “An FBI agent persuades a social worker, who is adept with a new experimental technology, to enter the mind of a comatose serial killer in order to learn where he has hidden his latest kidnap victim.”
-(Text: http://www.imdb.com)
+(Source: http://www.imdb.com)